rakuten-ads/Rakuten-Reward-Native-Android/doc/core/RakutenReward.md

 Request for consent if the user have not provide consent.

 If user have not provide consent, Consent Dialog will be shown to ask for user's consent.
-Else the callback will be triggered immediately with `CONSENT_PROVIDED` statue.
+Else the callback will be triggered immediately with `CONSENT_PROVIDED` status.
 Refer [here](../consent/README.md#request-user-consent-api) for more information.

 The callback return [`RakutenRewardConsentStatus`](../apiData/README.md#rakutenrewardconsentstatus).